Debounce vs. throttle

 Add throttle to your toolkit.
 Use it for scroll handlers, resizing, or any event that fires rapidly.
 Control the flow.
 Leverage it.
 Own it.
 It's yours now.

-Try it out!
-Move your mouse or finger across the interaction pad below to see debounce and throttle in action.
+Move your mouse across the pad to see debounce and throttle in action.

 Events